Md-ismaeel/Google-drive/README.md

 ![Alt text](./src/assets/redmiMd/delete.png)

 ### when data has added and if you want to remove from firebase you can delete throw this button

+## Installation
+1. Clone the repository.
+2. Set up Firebase project and obtain necessary credentials.
+3. Integrate Firebase SDK into the Redmi firmware project.
+4. Follow platform-specific instructions for integrating Firebase Authentication and Realtime Database.

+## Usage
+1. Build and deploy the Redmi firmware with Firebase integration.
+2. Launch the application on Redmi device.
+3. Sign up or sign in with a Google account.
+4. Access file management functionalities to upload, download, and manage files.
+5. Manage permissions to control access to files and folders.

+## Development
+- Follow best practices for Redmi firmware development.
+- Use Firebase documentation for integrating Firebase services.
+- Test thoroughly and debug any issues during development.
+- Implement security measures to protect user data and application integrity.

+## Contributing
+Contributions are welcome!
+Feel free to open issues or pull requests for any improvements or bug fixes.